You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 10. Encourage Owls

 Owls are also natural predators of voles and can help keep their population under control [2].
-You can encourage owls by putting up a birdhouse or nesting box in your backyard.
+You can encourage owls by building a birdhouse or nesting box in your backyard.

 11. Remove Food Sources

-If there’s no food for them to eat, they’ll go somewhere else.
+They’ll go somewhere else if there’s no food for them.
 So secure crops they’ll likely feast on, wrap tree trunks, etc.

 12. Baking Soda

-Baking soda is effectively used as DIY rat poison when combined with ingredients such as sugar and flour.
+Baking soda can be used as DIY rat poison if you combine it with sugar and flour.

 You can also add a little cocoa powder to the mixture.
 Finally, place the container where voles come and go.